CSX in Alabama

 - Operates and maintains nearly 1,500 miles of track*

-- Maintains nearly 3,100 public and private grade crossings
+- Maintains more than 950 public and private grade crossings

-- Handled nearly 1.5 million carloads of freight during 2012
+- Handled more than 1.5 million carloads of freight on the state’s rail network

-- Throughout 2012, CSX reported nearly $111.7 million in compensation for employees**
+- Throughout 2014, CSX reported more than $119 million in compensation for employees**

-- In 2012, CSX invested more than $69.5 million in its Alabama network.
-In addition, the company invested more than $864 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested more than $80 million in its Alabama network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Alabama include containerized consumer goods, coal, aggregates, passenger vehicles and packaging paper.
+Major commodities produced or consumed within the state include containerized consumer goods, coal, aggregates, passenger vehicles and packaging paper.

 CSX Facilities in Alabama